MonikaSko/MadCapFlare-Confluence-Jira-Tools/README.md

 * Confluence Quickstart Menu is easily accesible and useful source of information for beginners
 * language options - good localization (including Polish)
 * nice and well created search
-*  * "Whats new" and "Ask users" sections are cool and interesting
+* "Whats new" and "Ask users" sections and Release notes are cool and interesting
 * visible and well structured Help